soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

-# Report on the Implementation of the Proposed Smart Meter Privacy Enhancing System
+# Report on the Implementation of the Smarter Metering System

 Group 7: Ella Reck​, Soumaia Bouhouia​, Felicia Sun​, Vanessa Akhras​.